Bulldogz9495/running_app/readme.md

 Create a development build with expo eas and introduce react-native-purchases using revenue-cat Make scroll areas refresh when pulled down (runs, teams) Handle empty states on scrolls
+Save Login info so user doesn't have to type it in each time